PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/00IntroK-K.instruction.md

 HEADER(__Manual-Manual__)

-You have selected the Manual-Manual task.
+SUBHEADER( You have selected the Manual-Manual task. )

-CENTER( IMAGE( Pictures/KTargetGreen.jpg, 360 ) )

-CENTER( IMAGE( Pictures/KResponse.jpg, 360 ) )

 SUBHEADER( Press __'Next'__ to receive further instructions. )